The future of Indian agriculture

 • Technology Improvements

-Technologies like precision farming, drones, AI, hydroponic farming, and the use of biotechnology will become frequently used in the future.
-With the increment in farming knowledge farmers will use more and more farming equipment.
-This will surely find new areas for production and result in increased yield and quality.
-According to the ongoing race to meet demands and increase production people will more tend toward urban and vertical farming methods in the future.
+Technologies like precision farming, drones, AI, hydroponic farming, and biotechnology will become frequently used in the future.
+With the increase in farming knowledge, farmers will use more and more farming equipment.
+This will indeed find new areas for production and result in increased yield and quality.
+According to the ongoing race to meet demands and increase production, people will tend more toward urban and vertical farming methods in the future.

 • Increase in food production